 How long does it take to complete a course?

 Each course is unique.
 Please refer to the specific course posting for an average time of completion.

 How will I receive the information to participate in an NGWA on-demand course?

-Immediately after completing your registration for this on-demand course, you can access the course on NGWA University.
+Immediately after completing your registration for this on-demand course, you can access the course in the NGWA Learning Center.

 Can I leave and come back later to complete the course?